 2. Vegan & Cruelty-free Apps

-Some companies may be vegan or cruelty-free but haven’t gone to the expense/time of receiving the certifications above.
+Some vegan or cruelty-free companies haven’t gone to the expense/time of receiving the certifications above.
 Or perhaps you’re purchasing online and can’t check the packaging for these symbols.
 Your best in these cases: the apps below!

 BUNNY FREE BY PETA